Florian-Celibashi/Blackjack-Online-Game/README.md

 # 🃏 Blackjack — Now Live! 🎉

-A clean, modern, and intuitive online Blackjack game built with the latest web technologies.
+A clean, modern, responsive and intuitive online Blackjack game built with the latest web technologies.

-**Try to beat my winning streak:**
+Optimized for desktops, laptops of all sizes, and iPads with a connected hardware keyboard.

+**Try it here:**
 👉 [florians-blackjack.vercel.app](https://florians-blackjack.vercel.app)

 ### 🛠 Built With